 We are part of the fluid collective of performance artists, sound artists, researchers and writers co-creating in various non-hierarchical constellations, including but not limited to artists from the Northern Hemisphere.
 We work in production and education through performance operas, temporary artistic communities, residential educational programs and performance-based film.

-With VestAndPage (DE/IT), Aldo Aliprandi (IT), Marianna Andrigo (IT), Marilyn Arsem (US), Sabrina Bellenzier (IT), Giorgi de Santi (IT), daz disley (UK), Nicola Fornoni (IT), Marisa Garreffa (AU/IT), Francesco Kiais (IT/GR), Fenia Kotsopoulou (GR/UK), Ash McNaughton (UK), Enok Ripley (CA), Sara Simeoni (IT/DE), Mauro Sambo (IT), Joseph Morgan Schofield (UK), Marcel Sparmann (DE), Susanne Weins (DE).
-Cultural associations Studio Contemporaneo (Venice, IT), Live Arts Cultures (Venice, IT), EntrAxis e.V., (Neckarsulm, DE), Atelier Performative Künste (Düsseldorf, DE).
+With VestAndPage (DE/IT), Aldo Aliprandi (IT), Marianna Andrigo (IT), Marilyn Arsem (US), Irina Baldini (IT/FI), Sabrina Bellenzier (IT), Giorgia de Santi (IT), daz disley (UK), Nicola Fornoni (IT), Marisa Garreffa (AU/IT), Francesco Kiais (IT/GR), Fenia Kotsopoulou (GR/UK), Ash McNaughton (UK), Enok Ripley (CA), Sara Simeoni (IT/DE), Mauro Sambo (IT), Joseph Morgan Schofield (UK), Marcel Sparmann (DE), Susanne Weins (DE).
+Emily Welther (US), the cultural associations Studio Contemporaneo (Venice, IT), Live Arts Cultures (Venice, IT), EntrAxis e.V., (Neckarsulm, DE), Atelier Performative Künste (Düsseldorf, DE).

 LA POCHA NOSTRA